smac89/hello-typescript/README.md

 # hello-typescript

-Simple typescript app to help one get a feel for writing and running typescript from the console (terminal)
+Simple typescript app to help one get a feel for writing and running typescript from the console (terminal) with nodejs.